sidhant293/Essential-Algorithms/System Design/Must Know/Twitter Snowflake (Unique Id Generator).md

 -	Machine ID – (5-bit) This gives us 2^5 machines per datacenters
 -	Sequence Number – (12-bit) For every ID that is generated on same millisecond, it is incremented by 1.
 Next millisecond again it is reset to 0

+## Timestamp

+Timestamp contains 41 bits.
+These bits are first converted into decimal.
+Then default epoc time is added.
+After addition it gives milliseconds.
+This millisecond is then converted into UTC time.
+The highest value timestamp can have been 2^41-1 = 2199023255551 ms Converting ms to years= 2199023255551ms / 1000 / 365 days/24hrs/3600 sec = 69 years.
+This approach will run of 69 years.